Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Definability of probabilistic and dependence atoms

 Hence the atoms (and the dependence atom expressed as $\SET{Y} \pindep_{\SET{X}} \SET{Y}$) are expressible in $\PP$ extended with the conditional probability comparison atoms.

-The above definitions of atoms imply that our languages, if enriched with conditional probability atoms and arbitrary applications of the disjunction $\lor$, are strong enough to express properties of multiteams that are expressible in quantifier free fragments of the logics $\mathrm{FO}(\pindep)$ and $\mathrm{FO}(\approx)$, over any fixed finite structure.
-The expressivity and complexity of these logics have been thoroughly studied in the probabilistic and multiteam semantics literature (see \cite{DurHanKonMeiVir2016,DurHanKonMeiVir2018,GradelW2022,Wilke2022, HanHirKonKulVir2019,HanVir2022,HKBV2020}).
-It is an open question whether the probabilistic independence atoms are already expressible in $\PCO$.
-However, we are able to show that conditional comparison atoms are not.
+The above definitions of atoms imply that our languages, if enriched with conditional probability atoms and arbitrary applications of the disjunction $\lor$, are strong enough to the express properties of multiteams that are expressible in the quantifier free fragments of the logics $\mathrm{FO}(\pindep)$ (\emph{probabilistic independence logic}) and $\mathrm{FO}(\approx)$ (\emph{probabilistic inclusion logic}), over any fixed finite structure.
+The expressivity and complexity of these logics have been thoroughly studied in the probabilistic and multiteam semantics literature (see \cite{DurHanKonMeiVir2016,DurHanKonMeiVir2018,GradelW2022, HanHirKonKulVir2019,HKBV2020,HanVir2022,Wilke2022}).